Alessia Maurelli: Personal life

 Alessia is originally from Venaria Reale but born in Rivoli.
 She moved with her family at the age of 5 to Santa Maria Maddalena, a hamlet in the municipality of Occhiobello, Polesine.
 Since 2015, she has competed as a member of the Centro Sportivo Aeronautica Militare.
 In 2022, she published her debut novel, Vola come una Farfalla (Fly Like a Butterfly), followed in 2023 by its sequel, Graffia come una Tigre (Scratch Like a Tiger).

 Since 2022 she has been dating an actor Massimo Bertelloni, who proposed to her on August 10, after the awarding ceremony of the 2024 Olympic Group All-around final in Paris.
+Couple got married on June 11, in 2026.